party-repl/clojure-party-repl/readme.md

 ### Using multiple REPLs simultaneously support
 - [ ] When executing code from a file, find which project the file is in, and run the code in the REPL that corresponds to that project.
 Otherwise, fall back to the last used REPL.
-How can we do this on the guest side which doesn't have access to all the files?
+How can we do this on the guest side which doesn't have access to all the files? *(in progress)*
-- [ ] Add the project name to the title of the REPL editors
+- [ ] Add the project name to the title of the REPL editors *(in progress)*
 - [ ] If multiple REPLs are open, instead of choosing a REPL by project, add an option to execute code in the REPL that is currently visible in the editor.
 For example, if you have multiple REPLs tabs open, it will choose the one that's visible and not in the background.
-Or if multiple REPLs are visible on screen (or all of them not on screen) fall back to the last recently used REPL.
+Or if multiple REPLs are visible on screen (or all of them not on screen) fall back to the last recently used REPL. *(in progress)*

 ### User interface improvements
 - [ ] Integrate with Atom IDE
-- [ ] When executing code, temporarily highlight the top-level form or the selected code being sent to the REPL.
+- [x] When executing code, temporarily highlight the top-level form or the selected code being sent to the REPL.
 Likewise, somehow indicate when there's a syntax error preventing a top-level form from being found.
 - [ ] Create a new kind of Pane which holds both the REPL input-editor and output-editor.
 - [ ] Add buttons to REPL Pane like "Execute" and "Clear history".
 - [ ] Make the "Execute" button dynamically switch to "Cancel" when a long running command is executed (this should work seamlessly on the guest side too).
-- [ ] Create a custom Atom grammar for the REPL history editor, ideally this would draw horizontal lines between each REPL entry.
 - [ ] Make the output-editor (history) read-only.